risenyard/Game_of_Life/README.md

     1. The position id based on zero-indexing, i.e. top left cell is 0 0
     2. Horizontal index increases from left to right.
     3. Vertical index increases from top to bottom.
+* The digit 1 meand the cell is alive; 0 means the cell is dead.